Limited company buy-to-let mortgages

 You will become a company director

 As the borrower, you will need to be a director of the company and may also need to be a majority shareholder with at least 80% of the company shares registered in your name.
-Your advisor will be able to offer more information on the various criteria for limited company buy to let borrowing.
+Our advisors will be able to offer more information on the various criteria for limited company buy to let borrowing.

 To proceed with your limited company mortgage application, apply now for a free quote or contact us using one of the numbers at the top of this page.